gonzalo123/plato_AI/README.md

 > ollama pull llama3

 And that's all.
 Our server is up and running ready to receive requests.
 Now we're going to create our script.
-We can use simple HTTP requests to interact with Ollama using postman, for example, but it's more simple to use a framework to handle the communications.
+We can use simple HTTP requests to interact with Ollama using postman, for example, but it's simpler to use a framework to handle the communications.
 We're going to use [LangChain](https://www.langchain.com/).

 IAs models has a limitations of the number of tokens that we can use as I/O parameters.
 Apology of Socrates is a book.
-Not very big but big enough to overcome this limit so, we need to split it in chucks.
+Not excessively big but big enough to overcome this limit so, we need to split it in chucks.
 Also, we need to convert those chunks into a vector store to be able the model to understand it.
 LangChain provides us document loaders to read the document and to create this vector store.
 In my example I'm using a Apology of Socrates in txt, so I'm going to use a TextLoader, but there are different loaders for PDFs, S3, Dataframes and much more things available in